 The College of Idaho is a less expensive option when comparing net price to other private colleges in the Northwest.
-The cost of education at the College has remained relatively stable in recent years, with two consecutive years of 3% tuition increases, whereas Idaho’s four-year public schools have experiences annual increases between 4% and 8.4%.
+The cost of education at the College has remained relatively stable in recent years, with two consecutive years of 3% tuition increases, whereas Idaho’s four-year public schools have experienced annual increases between 4% and 8.4%.

-The College of Idaho believes diversity is critical to educating students for a global stage.
-We actively work to recruit students from all backgrounds to promote dialogue and learning between cultures, beliefs and backgrounds.
+The College of Idaho believes diversity is critical to educating students on a global stage.
+We actively work to recruit students from all backgrounds to promote dialogue and learning between cultures, beliefs, and backgrounds.

 - More than 10% of students at the College are international, representing over 70 countries.

 - Approximately 20% of students are Hispanic, African-American, Asian-American, American Indian, or multi-ethnic.

-- More than 30% of students are first-generation college students.
+- More than 30% of the students are first-generation college students.

 - We recently established an endowed chair in Judaic Studies, the first such chair in the Intermountain West.
 The work of the chair includes promoting greater interfaith dialogue and understanding.

 Myth 4: Many college graduates leave with $100,000 in debt

-The average total indebtedness of a College of Idaho graduate is $24,939, virtually the same as graduates of Idaho’s public colleges and universities.
+The average total indebtedness of a College of Idaho graduate is $24,939, virtually the same as for graduates of Idaho’s public colleges and universities.
 The loan default rate of C of I students is 3.2%, compared to the national default rate of 13.4%.
 That means College of Idaho students have comparable debt but are able to pay it off more easily.

 - Graduates of the College include seven Rhodes Scholars, three Marshall Scholars, 11 Truman and Goldwater Scholars, three governors, a Pulitzer Prize-winning historian, an Academy Award-winning composer, the co-discoverer of Vitamin B12 and the co-founder of Patagonia Outerwear.

 - In 2010, workers with a bachelor's degree or higher earned an average of more than $78,000 per year.
 Workers with an associate's degree earned approximately $49,000 per year.
 Those without a high school diploma averaged approximately $29,000 per year.